UCSoftware/glassfrog-js/README.md

 A Node.js wrapper for the GlassFrog API.

-Currently only capable of pulling data from GlassFrog.
+Currently only capable of pulling data from and pushing new objects to GlassFrog.

 ## Importing